pyamsoft/dots/README.md

 For headphone audio, plug into Green back and use Analog Stereo Duplex

 ### RDP
-For RDP, use Remmina as client with Gnome-Remote-Desktop as server.
+Use rustdesk for accelerated RDP
-To work around GRDP not allowing you to see the lock screen, install the extension [Allow Locked Remote Desktop](https://extensions.gnome.org/extension/4338/allow-locked-remote-desktop/)
+To work around Gnome not allowing you to see the lock screen, install the extension [Allow Locked Remote Desktop](https://extensions.gnome.org/extension/4338/allow-locked-remote-desktop/)

 ### FS performance